opencv/opencv/modules/core/doc/basic_structures.rst

 *
     Heterogeneous collections of objects.
 The standard STL and most other C++ and OpenCV containers can store only objects of the same type and the same size.
 The classical solution to store objects of different types in the same container is to store pointers to the base class ``base_class_t*``     instead but then you loose the automatic memory management.
 Again, by using ``Ptr<base_class_t>()``     instead of the raw pointers, you can solve the problem.

 The ``Ptr`` class treats the wrapped object as a black box.
 The reference counter is allocated and managed separately.
 The only thing the pointer class needs to know about the object is how to deallocate it.
-This knowledge is incapsulated in the ``Ptr::delete_obj()`` method that is called when the reference counter becomes 0.
+This knowledge is encapsulated in the ``Ptr::delete_obj()`` method that is called when the reference counter becomes 0.
 If the object is a C++ class instance, no additional coding is needed, because the default implementation of this method calls ``delete obj;`` .
 However, if the object is deallocated in a different way, the specialized method should be created.
 For example, if you want to wrap ``FILE`` , the ``delete_obj`` may be implemented as follows: ::

     template<> inline void Ptr<FILE>::delete_obj()